MaxBro23/FEMpy_3D/README.md

 ```bash
 py -m pip install .
 ```
 Once the installation was successful, the scripts provided in "Examples" can be run.

-As mentioned, multiple examples are given such as the "Example_Demonstrator.py" which functions mainly as demonstrator of how all implemented element types work together.
+The "Example_Demonstrator.py" functions mainly as demonstrator for how all implemented element types work together.
 Its deformed structure is shown below.
 ![image](https://github.com/user-attachments/assets/e55496f8-a603-4558-8551-c4af205bbbee)

 # Meshing: